MyNameWasUnavailable/Vice_Rpi/README.md

 	- sudo ./retro_pi_vice.sh

-On a pi zero w this took over an hour to compile and install vice, have not as yet tested on a pi3
+On a pi zero w this took more than two hours to compile and install vice, have not as yet tested on a pi3!